kdkasad/CIter/README.md

 To link against the dynamic library once it has been installed, add `-lciter` to your compiler/linker flags (usually `LDLIBS`).
 To link against the static library, add `-l:libciter.a`, and specify the directory the library is in using `-L/path/to/libraries`.

+See [Programming with CIter](#programming-with-citer) for more information on how to use CIter.
+Also see the examples in the `examples/` directory for simple demonstrations of CIter's features.

 ## Getting CIter

 Currently, CIter must be built from sources.